makapuf/bitbox-0xFF/REFERENCE.md

 coin | 249 | yellow, gives a coin - or Nb =next ? , 50 of them gives a life
-life | 25 | green, gives a life and disappear with explosion animation keyA |  137 | gives a key of type A keyB |   | gives a key of type B end | | ends level block_1keyA | | ends level if you've 1 key  of type A block_3keyA | | ends level if you've 3 keys of type A block_3keyB | | ends level if you've 3 keys of type B
+life | 25 | green, gives a life and disappear with explosion animation keyA |  137 | gives a key of type A end | 255| ends level keyB |   | gives a key of type B block_1keyA | | ends level if you've 1 key  of type A block_3keyA | | ends level if you've 3 keys of type A block_3keyB | | ends level if you've 3 keys of type B
-switch | | transform next object in list into its next object stomped | | blocks if run into but destroyed if hit / stomped killjump | | kills player if hit from bottom or side, but stomps if jump on it (or killhit | | kills the player when touched from any angle , can be killed if stomped or hit restart | | the object dies once touched. the player will restart here once touched.
+switch | | transform next object in list into its next object (ex. if object in pos 3, objects 4 get transformed in objects 5 and reciprocally) killjump | | kills player if hit from bottom or side, but stomps if jump on it (or killhit | | kills the player when touched from any angle , can be killed if stomped or hit restart | | the object dies once touched. the player will respawn here once touched.

 ### Black Mapper Terrain types